Please note, as of February 28, 2019, Curbi is no longer available and some of the suggestions below are outdated.

 Please see Apple Screen Time a Huge Win for Everyone, Including Parents! for a great solution to use instead.

 As parents, we certainly can’t be with our children constantly to monitor all the inappropriate material they may encounter when using a smart phone.
 We we can help them learn to make good choices and discuss what to do when they do come across inappropriate content.
 We can also use technology tools to help limit the amount of exposure to inappropriate content which I highlight below:

-One of the quickest, easiest ways to put a filter on a cell phone is to use Restrictions.
+One of the quickest, easiest ways to put a filter on a cell phone is to use Restrictions (more details and instructions).
 On Apple and some Droid devices, Restrictions allow you to create a separate password from your child's screen lock and limit web content (on iPod/iPad/iPhone), app installs, purchases, ratings for movies/apps/explicit language, and much more.
 I am more familiar with Apple than Droids, but from what I've read it looks like Droid Parental Controls/Restrictions unfortunately won't filter web content, so see option B farther below.